 This article is here to explain some general best practices on which to use, and then offer pros and cons of each option so you can make an informed decision.
-If you're unsure about what's best for your event, live chat our support team using the bubble in the lower right corner of this screen.
+If you're still unsure about what's best for your event, feel free to live chat our support team using the bubble in the lower right corner of this screen.

-If you're running an event of only a few hours with one or two sessions. happening one right after another or even spread over a couple days, the Live Stream feature is probably going to be your best bet.
+If you're running an event of only a few hours with one or two sessions happening one right after another or even spread over a couple days, the Live Stream feature is probably going to be your best bet.
 Putting one or two sessions in the Agenda feature simply adds an extra step for attendees to join the streams and isn't necessary - especially since you can Go Live multiple times in a single streaming studio.

-If your event has several sessions spread over the course of a day or two, or if you'll have some sessions going at the same time, you should use Agenda sessions.
+If your event will have sessions going at the same time, you should use Agenda sessions for your live streams.
 Attendees may get confused by multiple live streams in the feature list, so directing them to the Agenda will help differentiate between one session and another via description and speaker info.

 We don't recommend using a combination of both the Live Stream feature and the Agenda because it may cause confusion for attendees as to where to access streams.

 The Live Stream feature is listed along with all your other features, so it's easy to find, and attendees don't have to juggle multiple links to different streams.

 Speakers all use the same link, so there's no risk of confusion between the links for one session and another.